peopleware/openapi/resource/search-and-to-many-associations.md

 The search topic handler will therefore, after having done the work describe above in response to an event, search in the search index for search index documents that have

-- an entry in `referenced` with an exact match on the calculated canonical URI of the newly created search index document, and where
+- an entry in `embedded` with an exact match on the calculated canonical URI of the newly created search index document, and where
 - `createdAt` is smaller than `createdBefore`.

 `createdBefore` is the value from the event, if it exists.
 If not, it is the value of the `x-date` response header of